opensource-lgpl-gpl/RaspberryPiZeroW_Hat_GPIB/README.md

-# RaspberryPiZeroWHat_GPIB
+# RaspberryPiZeroW_Hat_GPIB
 ## A $25.66 Dongle
 ### Alternative to GPIB National Instrument's USB-GPIB-HS (MSRP: $1,476) and Prologix GPIB-LAN (MSRP: $189.99):
 This is used to standardize old Lab Instruments (Ammeters and Voltage Sources) like the Kiethley Picoammeter and Voltage Source so that a computer can connect wired via USB-A or wirelessly via bluetooth to a Raspberry Pi Zero with Wifi capabilities.

-This contraption RaspberryPiZeroWHat_GPIB can deliver results wirelessly via bluetooth or wired via USB-A (Plug) to USB (Plug) so that results can be delivered wirelessly in order to support work-from-home pandemic initiatives.
+This contraption RaspberryPiZeroW_Hat_GPIB can deliver results wirelessly via bluetooth or wired via USB-A (Plug) to USB (Plug) so that results can be delivered wirelessly in order to support work-from-home pandemic initiatives.

 This allows the older lab instruments to have the same capabilities as newer more expensive lab instruments that can cost thousands of dollars.